kean/articles/2021-03-30-swiftui-experment.markdown

 <div class="UpdatesSections UpdatesSectionsInline" markdown="1">
 **Updates**

 - Apr 2, 2021.
-A [proposal](https://github.com/apple/swift-evolution/blob/main/proposals/0308-postfix-if-config-expressions.md) by [@rintaro](https://twitter.com/rintaro) to allow conditional compilation blocks (`#if`) to be used in postfix expressions was just created and is scheduled for review.
+A [proposal](https://github.com/apple/swift-evolution/blob/main/proposals/0308-postfix-if-config-expressions.md) by [@rintaro](https://twitter.com/rintaro) to allow conditional compilation blocks (`#if`) to be used in postfix expressions was just created and scheduled for review.
 </div>

 > **View Lifetime**